foundation29org/RareCrowds/README.md

 <img src="https://github.com/foundation29org/RareCrowds/blob/main/resources/profile_comparison.png" width="800">

 ### PhenotypicDatabase
 Finally, you may use the PhenotypicDatabase module to pull data from public sources.
-Currently, there are the supported sources:
+Currently, these are the supported sources:

 | Publication | Edited | Source | N. cases |
 |-------------|--------|--------|----------|